-One way of getting money from C++ is a job, but today I learnt of an easier way, std::get_money
+One way of getting money from C++ is a job, but today I learnt of an easier way, std::get_money.

 Taken from the cppreference page: